 names function.
 We can even assign a value to it and thus change the column names:

 Matrices are multi-dimensional vectors.
-They are like dataframes, but can only contain values of the same type.
-They are created with the
+They are like DataFrames, but can only contain values of the same type.
+They’re created with the

 matrix function and need the number of rows and columns as parameters, and the values to place into these slots:

 > m <- matrix(nrow = 4, ncol = 5, 1:20) > m [,1] [,2] [,3] [,4] [,5] [1,] 1 5 9 13 17 [2,] 2 6 10 14 18 [3,] 3 7 11 15 19 [4,] 4 8 12 16 20